Skip to main content

 • Forgetting to count the objects after sorting them

-Real-World Connection We sort laundry by color, toys by type, books by size, and groceries by where they belong.
-Sorting is a real-life organizing skill.
+Real-World Connection We sort laundry by color, toys by type, books by size, groceries by where they belong, and classroom supplies by use.
+Sorting is a real-life organizing skill people use every day.